markdown-preferences/level2-heading-style

 This rule enforces consistent style for level 2 headings in Markdown files.
 Level 2 headings can be written in two formats:

-2. Setext style: Text followed by a line of - characters (underline)
+##characters, followed by a space and the heading text - Setext style: Text followed by a line of

 Both formats are valid according to the CommonMark specification, but mixing styles within a document or project can reduce readability and consistency.